-At June 30, 2004, we had working capital of \$242.5 million as compared to \$182.2 million at December 31, 2003.
-At June 30, 2004 and December 31, 2003, cash and cash equivalents were \$178.3 million and \$141.9 million, respectively.
-At June 30, 2004 and December 31, 2003, our investments were \$117.2 million and \$98.8 million, respectively.
+At September 30, 2004, we had working capital of \$204.6 million as compared to \$182.2 million at December 31, 2003.
+At September 30, 2004 and December 31, 2003, cash and cash equivalents were \$219.4 million and \$141.9 million, respectively.
+At September 30, 2004 and December 31, 2003, our investments were \$76.7 million and \$98.8 million, respectively.

-Effective June 1, 2004 we completed our acquisition of the Healthy Options (Medicaid) and Basic Health Plan contracts of Premera Blue Cross, adding approximately 56,000 members.
-We paid to Premera \$18 million for both contracts in addition to assuming an estimated \$.2 million in medical related liabilities.
+Effective June 1, 2004, we completed our acquisition of the Healthy Options (Medicaid) and Basic Health Plan contracts of Premera Blue Cross, adding approximately 56,500 members.
+We paid to Premera \$18 million for both contracts in addition to assuming an estimated \$0.4 million in medical related liabilities.
 The transaction was funded with cash internally generated by our Washington HMO.

-On July 1, 2004, we closed on our acquisition of Health Care Horizons, Inc., the parent company of Cimarron Health Plan, Inc., a New Mexico corporation.
-The consideration for the merger was \$69 million, subject to adjustments.
+On July 1, 2004, we closed on our acquisition of Health Care Horizons, Inc., the parent company of Cimarron Health Plan, Inc. (now Molina Healthcare of New Mexico, Inc.), a New Mexico corporation.
+The consideration for the merger (including direct transaction costs) was \$71.7 million, subject to adjustments.
+Such adjustments may increase or decrease the purchase price consideration in an amount not to exceed \$1.0 million.
+Any contingent consideration, when finally determined, will be reported as an adjustment to goodwill.
 At the close of the acquisition, we extinguished \$5.8 million of outstanding Health Care Horizons bank debt.
 We funded the acquisition with available cash.

-On August 4, 2004, we announced that, as of August 1, 2004, we had closed on the transfer of all of the commercial members of Cimarron Health Plan to Albuquerque-based Lovelace Sandia Health System, Inc. The consideration for the transfer paid by Lovelace was approximately \$16.0 million and the potential payment of an additional \$3.5 million subject to the satisfaction of certain conditions.
-The purchase consideration will be paid to our New Mexico subsidiary, and transfer of that money to our parent company will require regulatory approval.
+On August 4, 2004, we announced that, as of August 1, 2004, we had closed on the transfer of all of the commercial members of Cimarron Health Plan, Inc. (now Molina Healthcare of New Mexico, Inc.) to Albuquerque-based Lovelace Sandia Health System, Inc. The consideration for the transfer paid by Lovelace through September 30, 2004 was approximately \$16.0 million.
+On November 2, 2004, we received an additional payment from Lovelace of approximately \$2.0 million in final settlement of amounts due in connection with the transfer.
+The purchase consideration was paid to our New Mexico subsidiary, and transfer of that money to our parent company will require regulatory approval.

 Our subsidiaries are required to maintain minimum capital prescribed by various jurisdictions in which we operate.
-As of June 30, 2004, all of our subsidiaries were in compliance with the minimum capital requirements.
+As of September 30, 2004, all of our subsidiaries were in compliance with the minimum capital requirements.
 Barring any change in regulatory requirements, we believe that we will continue to be in compliance with these requirements at least through 2004.
 We also believe that our cash resources and internally generated funds will be sufficient to support our operations, regulatory requirements and capital expenditures for at least the next 12 months.